lucasgs/lucasgs/README.md

 ### Hi there 👋 I'm Lucas.
-I'm a passionate software developer, who likes technology and create new things.
+I'm a passionate software developer, who likes technology and creating new things.

 - 🧑🏻‍💻 I’m currently working on Android  apps and IoT
 - 💻 Languages: Kotlin, Java, ...